TritonDataCenter/rfd/rfd/0064/README.md

 - `diskinfo`

 A significant number of customers are using VGA consoles, so they are unable to cut/paste the output easily.
-Additoinally, in most cases the customers are not able to or unable to bring networking up in order to allow the files to be moved/sent from another system.
+Additionally, in most cases the customers are not able to or unable to bring networking up in order to allow the files to be moved/sent from another system.